Sapna2001/JavaSript30/Drum Kit/README.md

 # Drum-Kit
-Made a drum kit which plays audio when keys are pressed.</br>
+Made a drum kit that plays audio when keys are pressed.</br>
 [View it](https://drumkitjavascript.netlify.app/)

 ## Tech stacks used :-